hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 Peer A can confirm that the path direction supports ECN if the counters show a correct amount of bytes received for a valid and expected counter combination.

-[In case duplicates are asked in QUIC: should verify that the initial frame with ECT set successfully arrived at peer B, this is indicated in the ACK frame that is transmitted by peer B. Once peer A receives the ACK frame it verifies that the number of ECT marked bytes(or packets) is equal to or greater than the number of transmitted ditto [ED note, "equal to or larger" in case duplicates are counted]
+[In case duplicates are asked in QUIC: Once peer A receives the ACK frame it verifies that the number of ECT marked bytes(or packets) is equal to or greater than the number of transmitted ditto [ED note, "equal to or larger" in case duplicates are counted]
-ECN capability exchange is deemed successful if the verification above yields a positive result, and ECN can be used for the given direction.]
+ECN capability check is deemed successful if the verification above yields a positive result, and ECN can be used for the given direction.]

-This capability exchange will verify that the path between the peers is free from issues with ECN bleaching and that the application does not have problems with access to the ECN bits in the IP header.
+This capability check will verify that the path between the peers is free from issues with ECN bleaching and that the application does not have problems with access to the ECN bits in the IP header.

 ## Handling of lost first frame
 A lost 1st frame will be handled by QUICs retransmission logic, a retransmitted 1st frame should also have the ECT codepoint set.